oasis-tcs/openc2-ap-pf/oc2pf.md

 | **logged** | [2.3.1](#231-allow) | [2.3.2](#232-deny) |   |   |   |  |
 | **stateful** | [2.3.1](#231-allow) | [2.3.2](#232-deny) |   |   |   |  |
 | **priority** | [2.3.1](#231-allow) | [2.3.2](#232-deny) |   |   |   |  |

+Hereafter the specification provides details applicable to each Command as influenced by the Argument.

 ### 2.3.1 Allow
 Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'allow' Action and a valid Target type.

 Upon receipt of an unsupported Command Argument, PF Consumers

-* MUST NOT respond with a OK/200
+* MUST NOT respond with a OK/200.
 * SHOULD respond with the 501 status code.
-* SHOULD respond with "Option not supported" in the status text
+* SHOULD respond with "Option not supported" in the status text.
-* MAY respond with the 500 status code
+* MAY respond with the 500 status code.

 OpenC2 Producers that send 'allow target' Commands and support the 'delete pf:rule_number' Command: